 My graduation research project related t suture types and the healing process after oral surgery.
 I am particularly interested in implants and periodontal dentistry and hope that I might assist in research in one of these areas within the program.

 I can confidently assure the reader that, if selected, I shall apply myself enthusiastically and diligently to the program.
-I believe that my academic and professional career will ensure my exceptional potential to excel within it.
+My academic and professional career will ensure my exceptional potential to excel within it.

 Thank you for considering my application.